-Sri Lanka is developing rapidly, particularly in the field of who knows what he is talking about.
-Bo Almlöf has spent 25 of his 33 years with Ericsson outside
+Sri Lanka is developing rapidly, particularly in the field of communications.

+fascinating country A offering enormous potential for Ericsson's products and services.
-This is Bo Almlöf's opinion of Sri Lanka, where he is president of the local Ericsson compa- Bo Almlöf ny.
-And he is someone

-In addition to seven years in Latin America, Bo Almlöf has lived in India (two years), Malaysia (four years), Hong Kong (three years), Korea (four years) and Australia (six months).
+the local Ericsson compa- Bo Almlöf ny.
+And he is someone who knows what he is talking about.
+Bo Almlöf has spent 25 of his 33 years with Ericsson outside Sweden In addition to seven years in Latin America, Bo Almlöf has lived in India (two years), Malaysia (four years), Hong Kong (three years), Korea (four years) and Australia (six months).
 Sri Lanka is developing fast, particularly in the area of communications.
-By playing an active role in the country for a relatively long time, Ericsson has attained a favorable position in relation to its competitors.

-"But the market is open.
-Sri Lanka has deregulated large sections of the telecommunications sector and an increasing number of companies are establishing a presence here."
+By playing an active role in the country for a relatively long time, Ericsson has attained a favorable position in relation to its competitors. lated large sections of the telecommunications sector and an increasing number of companies are establishing a presence here."
 "This, of course, is attributable to the major potential in Sri Lanka, where only around four percent of the population have access to a telephone of their own."
 "We estimate that net sales for 1999 will be SEK 295 million and that this figure will increase substantially in the next few years."

-Ericsson has adopted a tactical approach in Sri
+Ericsson has adopted a tactical approach in Sri Lanka.

-Wholly owned subsidiary

-The first Ericsson customer - and still the largest - is the state-owned Sri Lanka Telecom.
-SLTL had a monopoly for a very long time, but five years ago, the government granted permission for other players to become established and the
+Wholly owned subsidiary The first Ericsson customer - and still the largest - is the state-owned Sri Lanka Telecom.
+SLTL had a monopoly for a very long time, but five years ago, the government granted permission for other players to become established and the introduction of new systems.
 As other players have established a presence, Ericsson has experienced success in becoming a supplier of services and products.
 In 1994, a wholly owned subsidiary was formed in Sri Lanka - Ericsson Telecommunication Lanka (Pvt) Ltd. This was an significant step for the Sri Lankan government and for the market.
-The Sri Lankans have an enormous sense of national national AMPS network.
+The Sri Lankans have an enormous sense of national pride.
 "We are currently involved in the modernization of traditional telecommunications in collaboration with SLTL.
-We are constructing WLL (Wireless Local Loop) in cooperation with Suntel and our latest joint project with Mobitel concerns the development of the mobile telephone the future.
-High on the list of priorities are GSM and the accompanying increase in the sales of
+We are constructing WLL (Wireless Local Loop) in cooperation with Suntel and our latest joint project with Mobitel concerns the development of the mobile telephone system."
 "Our mobile phones are selling well.
 In 1998, we sold 15,600 phones via Mobitel, which is our major distributor in Sri Lanka.
-This is the equivalent of approximately 20 percent of the total
+This is the equivalent of approximately 20 percent of the total market." working together, the com national AMPS network.

 This contract is worth around SEK 160 million for Ericsson.
-Now Ericsson Sri Lanka's president, Bo Almlöf, and his colleagues are planning for course, we want to have as many native employees as possible.
-That is an important factor for
+Now Ericsson Sri Lanka's president, Bo Almlöf, and his colleagues are planning for

+The country that has had many names over

+kilometers from the equator.